JonathanBuchner/plan/index.md

 Even with the snow recently melted be ready with clothing to completely cover and prevent yourself from being bit, *especially for kids.*

 ## Food
-As of 6/13 all parties are recommended to figure out there own snacks, drinks, breakfast, and lunches.
 Jonathan is happy to organize bringing gnocchi (fried) and tortellini (a Derek backpacking favorite) if we want to organize a group dinner.

 ## Bears & Rodents
-Food will need to be hung or in bear canisters, including to protect against marmots & mice.
-We have plenty of canisters + hang options / no need to purchase.
+Food will need to be hung or in a bear canisters (including to protect against marmots & mice).
+We probably have enough bear canisters or other hanging options--(Jonathan, Marian, Bree, David all have a canister at minimum).
+Don't feel a need to purchase anything if you don't have a bear canister.

 ## Weather
 ### Snow